 Towards that end, we highlight below some BU community events and resources for further exploration.

 - Check this website for events that are typically exclusive to BU students about a variety of topics surronding race, equity, and finding common ground

 Understanding Race: a module that introduces the genetic foundations that underscore our shared humanity.

 The Short and Tragic Life of Robert Peace by Jeff Hobbs

 Although it may seem like the title gives away the story of Rob Peace, this important book still has you hoping, right up until the end, that you were wrong, that things will turn out differently for Mr. Peace.
 The fact that Rob Peace, Yale alum and mentor to inner city youth, is the same person as Shawn Peace, brother to all, son of a convicted felon, and small time drug dealer, is the basis of this gripping narrative.
 The backdrop of this narrative is two entirely separate settings, the inner city and the world of the privileged few, with an intersection of one, Robert DeShaun Peace.
 And you just keep turning pages, waiting for the other shoe to drop, hoping against hope that you’re wrong.

 “[This] is a case of science being retrofitted to accommodate race.
 The data, the theories, the facts themselves, are rotated and warped until they fit into a racial framework we can relate to.
 This is the power of race.
 It is the power to twist science to its own ends.”
 This powerful book chronicles the holes in the “biological science” of race and details how these pseudoscientific ideas have come to prominence once again.
 It’s an important read for the times, to help us understand how science can be viewed and manipulated outside of the ivory towers.

-Dr. Dasgupta will be hosting an online Q&A with Ms. Saini in partnership with NIH.
+Dr. Dasgupta hosted an online Q&A with Ms. Saini in partnership with NIH.
 Check it out here: https://livestream.com/genometv/events/9214527